 Method 4: Use the Insert File Feature

 Another straightforward method is to use the ‘Insert File’ feature.
-This can be particularly useful for combining large documents where copying and pasting would be more practical.
+This option works well when joining large documents, especially when copying and pasting becomes time-consuming.

 Step-by-Step Guide for Using the Insert File Feature

-3. Text from File: Click on the “Text from File option.
+- Text from File: Click on the “Text from File” option.

-5. Insert: Click “Insert to add the selected document’s text to the current document.
+- Insert: Click “Insert” to add the selected document’s text to the current document.

 This method ensures that the inserted text retains its original formatting while integrating smoothly into the new document.